xucongli1989/x-package-version-strict-check/README.md

 # Theory

-Just check the following files in the package version number is exactly the same (ignore fuzzy versions of the characters, such as `^`) :
+- Check the following files in the package version number is exactly the same :`./node_modules` , `./package-lock.json` , `./package.json`
-- node_modules
-- package-lock.json
-- package.json
+- Check the Node.js version with  installed if you set version in package.json via `engines.node`

 # Usage

+- Remove  fuzzy versions of the characters in package.json , such as `^`
+- Add Node.js version in package.json if you want
 - `npm install --save-dev x-package-version-strict-check`
 - Add script in **package.json**